zzli2022/Awesome-System2-Reasoning-LLM/README.md

 <!-- omit in toc -->
 ## 📢 Updates

-- **2025.02**: We released a survey paper "[From System 1 to System 2: A Survey of Large Language Model Reasoning](http://arxiv.org/abs/2502.17419)".
+- **2025.02**: We released a survey paper "[From System 1 to System 2: A Survey of Reasoning Large Language Models](http://arxiv.org/abs/2502.17419)".
 Feel free to cite or open pull requests.

 <!-- omit in toc -->
 ## 👀 Introduction

 Welcome to the repository for our survey paper, "From System 1 to System 2: A Survey of Large Language Model Reasoning".
 This repository provides resources and updates related to our research.
-For a detailed introduction, please refer to [our survey paper](https://arxiv.org/pdf/2502.xxxxx).
+For a detailed introduction, please refer to [our survey paper](http://arxiv.org/abs/2502.17419).

 Achieving human-level intelligence requires enhancing the transition from System 1 (fast, intuitive) to System 2 (slow, deliberate) reasoning.
 While foundational Large Language Models (LLMs) have made significant strides, they still fall short of human-like reasoning in complex tasks.
 Recent reasoning LLMs, like OpenAI’s o1, have demonstrated expert-level performance in domains such as mathematics and coding, resembling System 2 thinking.
 This survey explores the development of reasoning LLMs, their foundational technologies, benchmarks, and future directions.
 We maintain an up-to-date GitHub repository to track the latest developments in this rapidly evolving field.